ericrq/ericrq/README-ENG.md

 <img src="img/Gifs/CrudSystem.gif" width="100%">

-CRUD system for fictitious technical assistance, made in HTML, CSS, PHP and MySQL.
-Allows registration, reading, updating and deletion of records in the table.
+CRUD System For Fictitious Technical Assistance, Made In HTML, CSS, PHP And MySQL.
+Allows Registration, Reading, Updating And Deletion Of Records In The Table.

 </div>